05 Aug How To Make The Perfect Salad

 An optional addition to your salad, choose whole, unrefined carbs that provide vitamins and minerals which white, refined versions are often stripped of.
 Brown rice, new or sweet potatoes and pulses are all good options.
 Pulses like beans, lentils and chickpeas are also a great source of fibre for supporting healthy digestive function.

 Dressings are an area to be cautious around.
 Ditch the gloopy, low fat shop-bought dressings and whip up your own instead.
 Base yours on cold pressed extra virgin olive oil and flavour to your liking with lemon juice, apple cider vinegar, herbs or mustard.
 Alternatively, you could try a harissa dressing with a little coconut yoghurt, harissa spices and sundried tomato paste.
 (This works especially well on a salmon salad.)

 Want to finish off your healthy salad with a little va-va-voom?
 Add a tasty, crunchy topping that will score some extra health points such as pomegranate seeds, sprouted seeds, kimchi or sauerkraut.
+We love this raw garlic and dill saurkraut from Vadasz.
 It’s a case of one and not all here, so pick something that complements the flavours in your bowl.